ImanBrjn/SQL_Cyclistic/README.md

 UPDATE 2023_tripdata_cleaned
 SET duration_min = TIMESTAMPDIFF(MINUTE, start_time, end_time);
 ```
-AAnd for the last cleaning process, I decided to change the column name from  *casual_member* to *user_type* for clarity.
+And for the last cleaning process, I decided to change the column name from  *casual_member* to *user_type* for clarity.
 ```
 -- Rename the column from member_casual to user_type
 ALTER TABLE 2023_tripdata_cleaned